 Montanejos, Barranco de la Maimona, Sector El Tubo

-First ascent from below/bottom up, Solo (LRS) , Moritz Regnier, 10.05.2024
+First ascent solo from below, alpine style, Moritz Regnier, 10.05.2024

 Log your ascent, comments and grading proposals on TheCrag.